+MCR

-MCR Short for Middle Common Room and can refer to: 0202.00 (i) the body of graduate students of the College;(ii) the actual rooms reserved for the use of those in (i).
-Noughth Week The week before a term begins.
+Short for Middle Common Room and can refer to:

+- (i) the body of graduate students of the College; - (ii) the actual rooms reserved for the use of those in (i).

+Noughth Week

+The week before a term begins.
 Quite frequently dates will be spoken of in terms of the week in which they fall rather than calendar date, e.g. "the play will be performed on Thursday of sixth week".

+Porter

-Porter Someone who works in the College Lodge.
+Someone who works in the College Lodge.
 The Porters are responsible for the safety and security of all those on the College site.
 They are often the first point of contact for any crises and emergencies.
+They have many other functions including processing mail deliveries, taking messages, welcoming visitors, issuing room keys, etc.

+Postgraduate

-They have many other functions including processing mail deliveries, taking messages, welcoming visitors, issuing room keys, etc. Postgraduate Someone who has completed a first undergraduate degree, and is now studying for a Masters or a doctorate (PhD/ DPhil).
+Someone who has completed a first undergraduate degree, and is now studying for a Masters or a doctorate (PhD/ DPhil).
 This term may be used interchangeably with 'graduate'.

+Rector

+The head of Exeter College, Oxford.

+Scout

+A member of the cleaning staff within the College.

+SCR

-Rector The head of Exeter College, Oxford.
-Scout A member of the cleaning staff within the College.
-SCR Short for Senior Common Room and can refer to: (i) the body of Fellows, lecturers, etc, of the College;(ii) the actual rooms reserved for the use of those in (i).
-Sub fusc Full academic dress, usually worn underneath an academic gown.
-Terms The academic year is divided into three terms, each of which is 8 weeks long.
+Short for Senior Common Room and can refer to:

+- (i) the body of Fellows, lecturers, etc, of the College; - (ii) the actual rooms reserved for the use of those in (i).

+Sub fusc

+Full academic dress, usually worn underneath an academic gown.

+Terms

+The academic year is divided into three terms, each of which is 8 weeks long.
 The terms are called Michaelmas, Hilary and Trinity, and roughly equate to times of year: autumn, spring and summer respectively.

+Tutorial

-Tutorial Undergraduates attend, on average, one hour-long tutorial every week, either on a one-to-one basis or with one or two other students.
-Students must undertake a considerable number of hours' preparatory work for each tutorial, including background reading, essay-writing and problem- solving.
-Undergraduate Someone studying for their first degree.
+Undergraduates attend, on average, one hour-long tutorial every week, either on a one-to-one basis or with one or two other students.
+Students must undertake a considerable number of hours' preparatory work for each tutorial, including background reading, essay-writing and problem-solving.

+Undergraduate

+Someone studying for their first degree.

-Page 35 of 38 Version 3.1 Effective from Last review Last reviewed Page 55 01 56 Version 5.1 1 May 2020 May 2020
+Page 35 of 38 Version 4.1 Effective from Last reviewed Fage 33 01 36 VEI3I0II 4.1 22 August 2023 August 2023